Why buying TikTok is a smart move for Microsoft

 A new hope for Microsoft

 TikTok could help Microsoft establish itself as a real consumer tech player, after a long history of failures in the space.
 Its Bing search engine is very good, but has always been lost in the shadow of Google search.
-Microsoft bought the Finnish smartphone legend Nokia, hoping to catch the mobile wave at last, but the pairing was far from fruitful and Microsoft’s smartphone ambitions were largely abandoned when Satya Nadella became CEO of Microsoft in 2014.
+Microsoft bought the Finnish smartphone legend Nokia, hoping to catch the mobile wave at last, but the pairing was far from fruitful, and Microsoft’s smartphone ambitions were largely abandoned when Satya Nadella became CEO of Microsoft in 2014.
 Microsoft gave live game streaming a go with Mixer, but that too failed to catch on and Microsoft shut down the business in June, ceding its users to Facebook.
 TikTok may be Microsoft’s big chance to get back in the consumer tech game.

 TikTok could help Microsoft establish itself as a real consumer tech player, after a long history of failures.

 One core reason the acquisition makes sense for Microsoft is TikTok can provide a connection with young users.
 But for Microsoft, this goes way beyond app marketing and ad targeting.
-It needs to get Gen Z and Millennials to buy into the Microsoft ecosystem later as they—and Microsoft—grow older.
-As research has shown, younger workers are likely to use a variety of software and apps, from Apple’s Facetime to Google Docs to Zoom, and are less likely to use Microsoft productivity tools just because their company wants them to.
+It needs to get Gen Z and millennials to buy into the Microsoft ecosystem later as they—and Microsoft—grow older.
+As research has shown, younger workers are likely to use a variety of software and apps, from Apple’s FaceTime to Google Docs to Zoom, and are less likely to use Microsoft productivity tools just because their company wants them to.
 A TikTok acquisition might cast Microsoft in a different light with younger workers, and give the legacy brand more currency.

 In addition, Microsoft could learn from TikTok’s approach and appeal to younger users.
 On a functional level, TikTok’s app design, video suggestion algorithms, and video creation tools could influence both Microsoft’s consumer- and business-facing products.
 Microsoft executives and engineers often talk about the idea that in the real world, the line between work life and personal life often becomes blurred, and business apps increasingly take design cues from consumer apps.